Anticovid vaccine increased menstrual bleeding in 42% of women

 However, the study data show that these alterations are temporary and are associated with certain triggering factors such as age, suffering from systemic secondary effects associated with the vaccine (fever or fatigue), or history of pregnancies and childbirth, among others. .

-“Menstruating and previously menstruating people began to report experiencing unexpected bleeding after being given the vaccine in early 2021,” say US researchers and study leaders Katharine Lee of Tulane University and Kathryn Clancy of the University of Illinois Urbana-Champaign.
+“Menstruating and previously menstruating people began to report experiencing unexpected bleeding following being given the vaccine in early 2021,” say US researchers and study leaders Katharine Lee of Tulane University and Kathryn Clancy of the University of Illinois Urbana-Champaign.

-In vaccine trials, menstrual cycles or bleeding are not usually asked about, so this side effect is often ignored or ruled out of studies, despite the fact that some vaccines, such as those for typhoid fever, hepatitis B and HPV, can alter menstruation.
+In vaccine trials, menstrual cycles or bleeding are not usually asked regarding, so this side effect is often ignored or ruled out of studies, despite the fact that some vaccines, such as those for typhoid fever, hepatitis B and HPV, can alter menstruation.

 The authors only included data from people who had not had covid-19 (because the disease can cause menstrual changes) and excluded data from people between 45 and 55 years of age to avoid confounding the results with menopause or menopause. the previous changes.